bytedance/fedlearner/sgx/README.md

 ![Vertical FL with SGX](./imgs/vfl_with_sgx.png)

 Usually, there are two roles during model training - parameter server and workers.
 Each worker computes the gradient of the loss on its portion of the data, and then a parameter server sums each worker’s gradient to yield the full mini-batch gradient.
 After using this gradient to update the model parameters, the parameter server must send back the updated weights to the worker.
-Workers from DMP and e-commerce advertisers will transfer labels and gradients via gRPC.
+Workers from active party and passive party will transfer labels and gradients via gRPC.

 **Runtime security with Intel SGX**